samoylenkodmitry/cranpose/modifier_match_with_jc.md

 ## Current Gaps (Compose-RS)
 - `Modifier` is still an Rc-backed builder with cached layout/draw state for legacy APIs.
 Renderers now read reconciled node slices, but `ModifierState` continues to provide padding/layout caches and must be removed once every factory is node-backed.
-- `compose_foundation::ModifierNodeChain` now owns safe sentinel head/tail nodes plus parent/child metadata, yet it still lacks Kotlin’s delegate-chain surface (`DelegatableNode`, `NodeChain#headToTail`, `aggregateChildKindSet` propagation into layout nodes).
-Capability filtering remains per-chain rather than per ancestor traversal, so focus/modifier-local semantics can drift from Android.
+- `compose_foundation::ModifierNodeChain` still lacks Kotlin’s delegate-chain surface (`DelegatableNode`, `DelegatingNode`, `NodeChain#headToTail`).
+Entries expose capability masks, but there is no delegate stack, parent/child traversal contract, or `aggregateChildKindSet` propagation through delegates, so focus/modifier-local semantics can drift from Android.
 - Modifier locals now register providers/consumers per chain, but their invalidations still bubble through coarse layout flags and the semantics/focus stacks continue to rely on legacy metadata instead of Kotlin’s `ModifierLocalManager` + `SemanticsOwner` pairing.
 - Semantics extraction still mixes modifier-node data with `RuntimeNodeMetadata`, so we never build the Kotlin-style `SemanticsOwner` tree or honor capability-scoped traversal/invalidations (semantics-only changes continue to trigger layout).
 - Diagnostics exist (`Modifier::fmt`, `debug::log_modifier_chain`, `COMPOSE_DEBUG_MODIFIERS`), but we still lack parity tooling such as Kotlin’s inspector strings, capability dumps with delegate depth, and targeted tracing hooks used by focus/pointer stacks.